mattldawson/dts/docs/integration/resources.md

 * `path`: the path of the resource relative to the root directory of the [staging area](staging_area.md) in which you make the file available

-The following fields are used by the DTS in addition to the ones described in the link:
+The following additional fields are used by the DTS:

 * `id`: your organization's unique identifier for the resource
 * `credit`: credit metadata associated with the resource that conforms to the [KBase credit metadata schema](https://github.com/kbase/credit_engine)
 * `metadata`: an optional unѕtructured field that you can use to stash additional information about the resource if needed.
-Don't worry if you can't think of a use for this one.
+For now, the DTS does not use this field.

 _It might be good to show an example here._